Pterabash/discord-ext/README.md

 ## About

-Yeah, this is how I stated to learn programming on a smartphone when my PC was broken with Discord bot, despite Replit exists.
+Yeah, this is how I started to learn programming with Discord bot despite Replit exists, on a smartphone when my PC was broken

 ## Installation